Netflix Co-Stars Break Up After 5 Years

-The steamy on-screen chemistry that entranced viewers has apparently fizzled off-camera for Sex/Life stars Sarah Shahi and Adam Demos, who have reportedly ended their relationship after five years together, according to Page Six.
+The steamy on-screen chemistry that entranced viewers has apparently fizzled off-camera for Sex/Life stars Sarah Shahi and Adam Demos, who have reportedly ended their relationship after five years together, Page Six reports.
 The pair, whose real-life romance blossomed during production of their provocative Netflix series, apparently separated within the past several weeks.

-Inside sources reveal that Shahi initiated the split, Page Six reports.
-The actress, recognized for her performances in hits including The L Word, Life, and Red White and Royal Blue, had previously been wed to Shameless actor Steve Howey until their divorce was finalized in 2020 after eleven years of marriage.
+Inside sources told the outlet that Shahi initiated the split.
+The actress, recognized for her performances in hits including The L Word, Life, and Red White and Royal Blue, had previously been wed to Shameless actor Steve Howey until their divorce was finalized in 2020 after 11 years of marriage.

 Videos by PopCulture.com